 The usage of the color filter, which is supposed to make it look "filthier", has been reduced.

-Compared are the German DVD (International Version)
+Compared are the German DVD (International Version) by NEW KSM and the HK Special Edition by Mega Star.

 To make it clearer, the comparison has been split up.
 There are no screenshots for any small differences and the uncountable mini cuts are being presented in smaller letters.